Corporate Lawyer

 About

 A corporate lawyer is an attorney who specialises in corporate law and advises companies on legal matters related to their business operations.
-They help companies with legal issues such as formation, financing, mergers, acquisitions, regulatory compliance and more.
+They help companies with legal issues such as formation, financing, mergeRs acquisitions, regulatory compliance and more.
 Corporate lawyers may also represent companies in court or negotiate on their behalf.
 The role of a corporate lawyer is to counsel clients about their legal rights, responsibilities and duties.

 Corporate law encompasses all of the legal issues that arise during the course of running a corporation, which are numerous due to corporations' exposure to complex state and federal regulations.
 Most states require corporations to hold regular meetings such as annual shareholder meetings and all the other required procedures.
 Corporate lawyers ensure that corporations abide by these rules while also performing other tasks.